edhenry/edhenry.github.io/_posts/2017-12-10-New-Year-New-Position.md

 * I learned what teamwork looks and feels like in, what at the time, was one of the largest companies I'd ever worked for.

-* I learned what real talent looks like, and it certainly wasn't me, or at least it didn't feel like it.

 * I learned what developing strategy, architecture, and following through with engineering those thoughts, really felt like.

 * I learned what impact a group of people who really believe in something can have on the larger picture of a company.